LordGolias/antistasi/README.md

 # Code structure

-- `Municion/` -> scripts related with weapons, arsenal and boxes.
+- `Municion/`: scripts related with weapons, arsenal and boxes.
-- `CREATE/` -> scripts related with spawing places, units and convoys.
+- `CREATE/`: scripts related with spawing places, units and convoys.
-- `statSave/` -> scripts related with loading and saving the game.
+- `statSave/`: scripts related with loading and saving the game.
-- `location.sqf`: contains all the code for interacting with locations
+- `location.sqf`: contains all the code for interacting with locations.
+- `Missions/`: everything related to missions.
+Core module is `Missions/mission.sqf`.
+- `initialization/`: scripts that initialize the mission.

 ## Initialization